Illinois vs. Marquette College Basketball Predictions & Picks - November 14

 - The Golden Eagles pulled down 28.4 boards per game (333rd-ranked in college basketball) last year, while allowing 32.6 rebounds per contest (281st-ranked).

-- With 7.5 three-pointers conceded per game, Marquette was 218th in the nation.
-It ceded a 34.7% shooting percentage from three-point land, which ranked 247th in college basketball.
+- Marquette was 218th in the nation with 7.5 treys allowed per game.
+Meanwhile, it ranked 247th with a 34.7% shooting percentage allowed from three-point land.

+- Marquette attempted 35.1 two-pointers per game last season, which accounted for 58% of the shots it took (and 69.5% of the team's baskets).
+Meanwhile, it attempted 25.3 treys per contest, which were 42% of its shots (and 30.5% of the team's buckets).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.